 One of the first things you should look at doing is to feather your light.
 This means your light source is not pointed directly at your subject, rather it is where the light starts to fall off.
 That is what subtly lights your scene, and it helps prevent overly bright highlights and spots in your reflections.

 Using a CPL

 I used a Hoya CPL on my Nikon D7100, but can use various different formats.
 You could also use a square polarizer as well.
 You sometimes need to play around with angles a little, getting a pleasing angle for your still life, but also for the CPL to remove the reflections better.

-CPL filters are often used when it comes to increasing the saturation, while not blowing out the highlights for beach, water and snow photography, but can also be a great asset in the studio.
+CPL filters are often used when it comes to photographing landscapes with water reflections.
+Shooting ‘through’ water or glass as such, as opposed to capturing the reflections.
+Fabulous for beaches, lakes and snow photography, but can also be a great asset in the studio.
 While you may not always want to cut through water (a milk bath for instance), at other times it can be just what you need.